junhyuk-99/cnc-mct-analytics-dashboard/README.md

 ## Security Notice

-- Do not add production `.env` files.
+* Do not add production `.env` files.
-- Do not add real DB URIs, server IPs, credentials, keys, certificates, logs, dumps, or customer screenshots.
+* Do not add real DB URIs, server IPs, credentials, keys, certificates, logs, dumps, or customer screenshots.
-- Do not import private repository history.
+* Do not import private repository history.
+* Do not include production source code or production Git history.
-- Use only synthetic data in `sample-data/`.
+* Use only synthetic data in `sample-data/`.

 See [docs/SECURITY.md](docs/SECURITY.md) and [docs/DATA_NOTICE.md](docs/DATA_NOTICE.md).